digitallyinduced/ihp/Guide/architecture.markdown

 ##### How to structure my Javascript Code?

-JS files, as all your other static assets, should be place in the `static` directory.
+JS files, and all other static assets, should be placed in the `static` directory.

-In general we follow an approach where most of the business logic resides on the Haskell server.
+In general, we follow an approach where most of the business logic resides on the Haskell server.
 Only for small interactions, or client-side GUI niceness, we try to use a small isolated bit of javascript.

 Your global, non-page specific, javascript code can be placed in `app.js`.